Trend Micro Review: Quick Expert Summary

 Overall, Trend Micro’s ID Security is more comprehensive than most of its competitors’ comparable products, but it’s not as good as Norton’s.
 Being able to check if your emails, passwords, credit card numbers, and other personal information has been compromised is pretty great.
 But if you’re really concerned with identity protection, it’s better to choose a service with live support and protection for more types of information.

 Trend Micro’s password manager secures passwords and other sensitive data with 256-bit AES encryption.
-The free version of the password manager is really restrictive, only allowing you to store 5 passwords.
-This is pretty disappointing, especially considering there are tons of free password managers that allow for unlimited passwords.
+Unfortunately, the free version of the password manager is really restrictive, only allowing you to store 5 passwords.
+This is pretty disappointing, especially considering there are tons of free password managers that allow for unlimited passwords (Norton’s password manager is a good example).
 However, Trend Micro’s premium package includes an upgraded version of the password manager, which does let you store unlimited passwords.

 Trend Micro’s password manager includes: